-We have a team of experienced advisers with over 30 years of collective experience in Will preparation and the administration of international estates and probate applications.
+We have a team of experienced advisers with over 30 years of collective experience in will writing.

 A Will determines how your assets and possessions are being distributed to your loved ones upon your passing.
 Understand why having a Will is important and how intestacy laws come into play in the absence of it.

 In August 2018, the world was shocked with the news that famous soul artiste, Aretha Franklin, had died after a long battle with pancreatic cancer.
 While the world mourned her death, potential conflict was brewing in Franklin’s household: without a will to direct the ownership of her US$80M estate, her four sons filed a document with the Oakland County Probate Court that lists themselves as interested parties in Franklin's estate, whilst a niece also asked the court to appoint her as personal representative of the estate.

 Most of us might not have multi-million dollar estates like Franklin did, but the lesson to be learned from her experience applies to all of us: a will isn’t about how many assets you have, it’s about ensuring what you do have gets to the people who you want it to go to quickly, such as your loved ones or family.
 For example, making sure that sentimental piece of jewellery is gifted as you wish, your property goes to the right relative and your family know your burial instructions.

 A quick and low-cost document, wills can save considerable headaches for your next of kin.

 Globalisation has changed the way we live, but it has also changed the way we die.
 Many families have assets and connections in countries other than Singapore: investments, holiday homes, bank accounts, family members, or retirement funds.
 Upon our passing, this diversity of connections can be fairly complex for our loved ones to manage.